Our main aim with any serious complaint is to stop it happening again.

 - attempt to resolve the issue with the business

-- we may refer you to the fair trading agency in the businesses state or territory.
+- refer you to the fair trading agency in the businesses state or territory.